-Elizabeth Bert is in her 42nd season as Principal Cello for the Traverse Symphony Orchestra and also enjoys a career as an area performer and teacher.
+Elizabeth Bert held the Principal Cello position for the Traverse Symphony Orchestra for over four decades, and also enjoys a career as an area performer and teacher.
 She holds a Bachelor of Education, Secondary Education; Instrumental Music Education, and a Master of Education; Guidance and Counseling from the University of Toledo.

 Elizabeth Bert also serves as Principal Cello for the Great Lakes Chamber Orchestra, and she frequently performs with the Sault Symphony Orchestra, Marquette Symphony, and the Benzie Area Symphony.

 She is on the faculty for the Gerber String Program, an after-school string program serving the greater Charlevoix and Petoskey areas, where she is the cello instructor.
 She also is the cellist in the Cummings String Quartet.